Life As a Training and Development Manager

 - Coordinate established courses with technical and professional courses provided by community schools and designate training procedures.

 - Prepare training budget for department or organization.

-When polled, Training and Development Managers say the following skills are most frequently used in their jobs:
+These are the skills Training and Development Managers say are the most useful in their careers:

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.